| |

 Sgt.
 Drake: 1940, Silver Streak Comics #3 (Lev Gleason).
 Drake is a soldier and "a famous two-fisted hero of many war exploits". |

 Durrand Draw: 1943, Blue Beetle #27 (Holyoke).
-Pipe smoking tracer of missing persons, all around good private detective helped by his assistant Beth. |
+Pipe smoking tracer of missing persons, all around good private detective.
+Beth Barry is his secretary and the chunky Lothario Jiggers is his assistant. |

 Driftwood Davey: 1944, Blue Circle Comics #1 (Rural Home Publishing).
 A easy going hobo.
 He enjoys the freedom of the open road, though he prefers to work for his food and board as opposed to charity.
 He also seems to find trouble and people to help out wherever he goes.
 He starts out not particularly good looking and slightly over-weight, but the road must agree with him, by issue 4, he's better looking and slimmed down and now hanging out with another fella by the name of Iron Head that looks seedier than he used to. |